eirvandelden/eirvandelden.github.io/_posts/dnd/2015-08-30-adventure-log.markdown

  - The PC's took their exams and all easily defeated the master teacher
  - The PCs met with Aribeth de Tylmarande to receive their diplomas; but were attacked by Goblins
  - They left one Goblin, Rha, alive who explained that the goblins were forced to attack the Heroes Academy, or have their women and children killed.
 They were forced by a black hooded man with glowin white eyes
- - Aribeth explained that they have a cure for the Wailing Death, in the form of three creatures: an Intellect Devourer, a druid and a Yuan-Ti.
+ - Aribeth explained that they have a cure for the Wailing Death, in the form of three creatures: an Intellect Devourer, a dryad and a Yuan-Ti.
 Aribeth fears that the people behind this attack are after the Waterdhavian creatures.
  - The characters convinced Rha to get the other goblins to stand down, in return of their help in freeing the women and children of Rha's clan
  - Most other teachers and students were killed
  - The characters found the courtyard where the Waterdhavian creatures were held.
 They met up with Desther, a priest of Rathma, and Fenthik, a politician and lover of Aribeth.